luk036/luk036.github.io/projgeom/01proj_geom.md

   - $(A_1,A_2,A_3,\ldots,A_n)$ $\doublebarwedge$ $(A_1',A_2',A_3',\ldots,A_n')$.
 - To check perspectivity:
   - First construct a point $O$ := meet($A_1 A_1', A_2 A_2'$).
-  - For the rest of points, check if $X, X', O$ are collinear.
+  - For the rest of the points, check if $X, X', O$ are collinear.
 - Note that $(A,B,C)$ $\doublebarwedge$ $(D,E,F)$ and $(D,E,F)$ $\doublebarwedge$ $(G,H,I)$ does not imply $(A,B,C)$ $\doublebarwedge$ $(G,H,I)$.

 ---